 The Best (and Worst) Projects for Your Home’s Resale Value

-Are you looking for a specific renovation project that will improve the resale value of your home more than the cost of the project?
-Your return on investment is important but not all home projects add much value to your house.
+Are you looking for a specific renovation project that will improve the resale value of your home?
+Your return on investment is important but not all home projects add much value.
 Here are the best and worst projects if you want the most bang for your buck.

 Best: New Fireplace